 If a BSC needs to be relocated outside of its current location (either for disposal, storage, or re-use in another lab), it must first be professionally decontaminated with either formaldehyde gas or vaporized hydrogen peroxide (VHP).
 Additionally, the Biosafety Office needs to be notified when a BSC is to be moved.

 Please note, the costs of certification, decontamination, repairs, or replacement of HEPA filters is not paid by ESSR.
-To schedule BSC recertification and other services, please contact B&V Testing at 800-851-9081 or request services through this online form.
+BSC recertification services can be requested through our vendor, STERIS.
+To schedule services, request a quote, or resolve any questions about billing, please contact the Controlled Environment Certification Services (CECS) team at (800) 523-9852 or email email@example.com.
+Please provide any information pertaining to the units so as to make things as smooth as possible.
 Contact the Biosafety Office at (301) 405-6513 to schedule repairs, decontaminations, BSC moves, or with any other questions.

 Recently, STERIS announced the acquisition of Cantel Medical, the parent company of B&V Certco.
 Effective April 1, 2022, all purchase orders must reflect Controlled Environment Certification Services, Inc. (CECS, Inc.) (a subsidiary of Steris) as the vendor/supplier name.
 If you are a current STERIS Customer and utilize products or services from our other business units, you will need to indicate CECS as a separate vendor in your PO for BSC certification and services.
 UMD has added "Controlled Environment Certification Services, Inc. (CES Inc.)” to our system.
 The vendor number is 1000437-0.